ApexRMS/c2e-wildlife-corridors/README.md

 # Wildlife Corridor Mapping in the Cootes to Escarpment EcoPark System

-Scripts used in the project Wildlife Corridor Mapping in the Cootes to Escarpment EcoPark System carriend out in 2020.
+Scripts used in the project Wildlife Corridor Mapping in the Cootes to Escarpment EcoPark System carried out in 2020.